HobbitQia/hobbitqia.github.io/_pages/about.md

 I am Jiajun Qin (秦嘉俊 in Chinese), a final-year undergraduate majoring in Computer Science and Technology at Chu Kochen Honors College, Zhejiang University.
 I am expected to graduate in 2025.
 I had the privilege to complete a research internship at NYU SAI Lab under the supervision of [Prof.Sai Qian Zhang](https://saiqianzhang.com/).
 I was also fortunate to collaborate with [Prof.Cheng Tan](https://tancheng.github.io/) from Google and [Prof.Jeff Zhang](https://search.asu.edu/profile/4346755) from ASU.
 Prior to this, I greatly appreciated the mentorship of [Prof.Zeke Wang](https://wangzeke.github.io/) at RC4ML at ZJU.

+I will join The Chinese University of Hong Kong as a CS PhD student, advised by [Prof.Bei Yu](https://www.cse.cuhk.edu.hk/~byu/index.html), starting from 2024 Fall.

 My research interests include:

 * Hardware/Software Co-Design for AI